oVirt/ovirt-site/source/release/4.2.6/index.html.md

 Release has been updated on September 13, 2018.

+Release has been updated on October 4th, 2018 with a new oVirt Node consuming CentOS 7.5 updates.

 oVirt is an open source alternative to VMware™ vSphere™, providing an awesome KVM management interface for multi-node virtualization.
 This release is available now for Red Hat Enterprise Linux 7.5,